Ashok Leyland FAT: Development

 In 1986, when the Indian Army purchased 410 FH77B Bofors howitzers, they also ordered 660 SBAT111S trucks.
 30 years later, these trucks had become obsolete and the Army looked for a replacement.

 Ashok Leyland is one of the biggest suppliers of logistics vehicles to Indian Army; the company's Stallion truck has over 60,000 units in service with Indian Army.
 Thus, the development of FAT or Field Artillery Tractor was started as a private venture to replace the ageing fleet of Scania trucks.

 Design & features

-The truck is designed on Leyland's "Super Stallion" platform.
+Ashok Leyland FAT 4×4

+It is powered by Ashok Leyland's in-house developed engine that gives 160 hp of power and 550 Nm of maximum torque.
+This is mated to a 6-speed manual transmission.
+The truck runs on full-time 4-wheel drive system with all axles having differential lock.
+The FAT 4×4's towing capacity is rated at 3 tonnes.
+The cargo bay is fitted with a crane for loading/unloading ammunition and other equipment.

+Ashok Leyland GTV 6×6

 It is powered by Ashok Leyland's in-house developed 8-litre Neptune series engine that gives 360 hp of power and 1,400 Nm of torque at 1,300 rpm.
 This is mated to an 8-speed manual transmission (2-speed transfer case).
 The truck runs on full-time 6-wheel drive system with all axles having differential lock.